PatrickKyei/exception/_posts/2022-05-26-becoming-happier.md

 ---
-title: Open The Gates For HAPPINESS By Using These Simple Tips
+title: Open The DOORS For HAPPINESS By Using These Simple Tips
 date: 2022-05-26 18:35:00 +00
 categories: [Happiness, Choice]
 tags: [happiness, ]     # TAG names should always be lowercase